GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Microsoft uses a Certificate Trust List (CTL) to tell Windows endpoints (desktops, laptops, servers, mobile devices, etc running a Microsoft operating system) which PKI root certificates to trust.
 They distrubte a list of authorized root certificates (*authrootstl.cab*) and a list of untrusted root certificates (*disallowedcertstl.cab*).

 Microsoft deploys CTL to the following Windows versions.
-1. Windows 10 with additional capability of processing date based constraints.
+1. Windows 10 with additional capability of processing date-based constraints.
 2. Windows 8 including Server 2016
 3. Windows 7 including Server 2012
-4. Windows Vists including Server 2008.
+4. Windows Vists including Server 2008

+Today, COMMON is distributed with hundreds of other root certificates on the trusted list.
+This change will place a date-based constraint on SSL/TLS certificates issued under COMMON.
+This is an undue risk to the government and we have elected to remove third party trust of COMMON SSL/TLS certificates.
+Keep reading to understand the scope of impact and how to mitigate the risk on intranet systems.

 ## What Will Be Impacted?
-Once this occurs, government and partner users of Windows devices may receive errors when **browsing** to internet or intranet websites.
+When Microsoft removes TLS trust from COMMON, government and partner Window users will receive errors when **browsing** to internet or intranet websites.
 These errors will appear if all of the following are true:

-1. Windows 10 Operating System (Note: Microsoft is implementing a date based constraint and only Windows 10 and later version can process this type of CTL).
+1. Windows 10 Operating System (Note: Microsoft is implementing a date based constraint and only Windows 10 and later version can process this CTL type).
-2. Microsoft Internet Explorer or Edge or Google Chrome
+2. Microsoft Internet Explorer/Edge or Google Chrome.
+Apple Safari and Mozilla Firefox is not impacted.
-3. The website uses SSL/TLS certificates that were issued by Federal PKI CAs
+3. The website uses SSL/TLS certificates that were issued by Federal PKI CAs under COMMMON or the Federal Bridge
-4. These server is configured so certificates validate to the COMMON.
+4. These server is configured so certificates validate to COMMON.

 This will also impact cross-agency users of the intranet websites.
-For example, a Department of State user browsing to a Department of Homeland Security **intranet** website or application will receive an error if all four items are true.
+For example, a Department of State user browsing to a Department of Homeland Security website or application will receive an error if all four items are true.

 You can mitigate the impact for all government-furnished equipment.

 {% include alert-info.html content="The following instructions are for agency network and domain system administrators." %}

-## How Can I Limit the Impact to My Agency?

-{% include alert-info.html content="The following instructions are for agency network and domain system administrators." %}
+## What Should I Do?

-To limit the impact to your agency, you'll need to install the COMMON certificate by using a group policy object (GPO) **OR** by installing it in the **Enterprise Trust Store** or **Trusted Roots Store** on all government-furnished, Microsoft OS-based workstations and mobile devices.
+To limit the impact to your agency, you'll need to install COMMON by using a group policy object (GPO) **OR** by installing it in the **Enterprise Trust** or **Trusted Root Certification Authorities** certificate store on all government-furnished, Microsoft OS-based workstations and mobile devices.

 - [Install Using Group Policy Objects](#install-using-group-policy-objects)
 - [Install Using Certutil](#install-using-certutil)

-The certificate details for the COMMON CA are:
+The certificate details for COMMON are:

 | **Federal Common Policy CA (FCPCA/COMMON)**  | **Certificate Details**                             |
 | :--------  | :-------------------------------     |